qalid7/compath/README.md

 * Tiling: to convert a raw microscopy image into 2000x2000 tiles.
 * Tissue segmentation:

-The above two steps can be skipped, e.g. if you already have small sections of a H&E as JPEG tiles, or if you don't think there is segment tissue areas
+The above two steps can be skipped, e.g. if you already have small sections of a H&E as JPEG tiles, or if you don't think there is any need to segment tissue areas.
+However, please note, tissue segmentation is a fast step that rids

 * Cell detection:
 * Cell classification: